tfmagician/sgb_hooks/README.md

 ## Install your repository ##

-It is only type this command.
+It is only type this command on your project root dir.

   wget --no-check-certificate -q -O - https://github.com/tfmagician/sgb_hooks/raw/master/install.sh | sh